jiangshuozz/Jianping-He.github.io/_pages/about.md

 - **International Journal of Robust and Nonlinear Control** Special Issue on “Consensus-based Applications in Networked Systems,” 2015

 - **International Journal of Distributed Senor Networks** Special Issue on “Adaptive Sensing in Emerging Sensor Networks,” 2015

----
-TPC Member: IEEE GLOBECOM’14-18, IEEE ICC’14-18, et al.

----
-Journal/Conference Reviewer: IEEE TAC, Automatica, IEEE/ACM TON, IEEE TCNS, IEEE TII, IEEE TMC, Mobihoc, Infocom, CDC, ACC, et al.

 招才引智：
 ===